 The 21-point Basso-Beattie-Bresnahan (BBB) scale was used for motor function assessment14.
 Animals in both groups were assessed before the procedure (baseline) and at 1-, 3-, and 7-days post-surgery.
 Open field behaviour was assessed directly and via blinded video recordings.
 Motor function scores for both left and right hindlimbs for each group was compared to unoperated control animals and a separate SCI group to determine the extent of any adverse effects of the surgery.
 Animals in either the implant or hydrogel group showed no deficit in motor function following either procedure, when compared to unoperated controls or injured SCI animals.
-We would like to note that histological analysis confirming the absence of spinal cord damage has already been published in our previous work.
-In that study, we demonstrated that using this method to implant a device does not produce additional spinal cord trauma up to 7 days post-procedure11.
+To note, histological analysis confirming the absence of spinal cord damage has already been published in our previous work.
+That study demonstrated that using this method to implant a device does not produce additional spinal cord trauma up to 7 days post-procedure11.
 Minimal changes in both astrocyte (GFAP) and microglia/macrophage (Iba1) activity were seen post-implantation of a device compared with control animals.
 The surface area and roundness of coronal spinal cord sections directly under the implant were also examined, showing no change in morphology.

 FIGURE LEGENDS: